9 days, 8 nights. Northwest Vietnam 9-day motorbike tour.

 After breakfast, we say farewell to our hosts and visit Thung Mai, the most timeless village of the H’mong ethnic people residing at an altitude of over 1,000 meters above sea level and in complicated topography.
 The H’mong people have lived here for nearly 100 years.
 While on the way to Ha Giang, they were forced to flee from French colonialists and settled in this remote area.

-To reach Thung Man, it takes about one and half hours to the top of the mountain.
+To reach Thung Man, it takes about one and a half hours to the top of the mountain.
 Upon arrival, you will see a pretty village with about 20 houses built from “stone” surrounding a small, fairy pond at the mountain top.
 Visitors to this remote area will have the opportunity to discover these people’s unique customs and simple lifestyle and even share the wisdom of the elders who enjoy the happiness of living under the same roof with 5-6 generations.
 You also have a chance to listen to the legends about the “toward South” process.

 After lunch, we have the afternoon free to explore the dreamlike grasslands.
 These beautiful grasslands of Moc Chau have the best of both worlds, breathtaking scenery and some of the most favourable climate, in the Northwest mountains.
 Moc Chau’s flora is diverse, ranging from forests and tea plantations to fruit orchards.

 After visiting the beautiful area, we drop down to Da River and take a specialized boat along the river.
-Then we ride along the river to Phu Yen valley, one of the most prosperous and beautiful villages of Thai people in Northwest.
+Then we ride along the river to Phu Yen valley, one of the most prosperous and beautiful villages of Thai people in the Northwest.

 Day 5: Phu Yen – Tuan Giao.
 210 km, ~6 hrs.

-The journey north continues onto Son La, following the 113 Highway.
+The journey north continues onto Son La, following 113 Highway.
 Along the way, there are superb landscapes with green valley and terraced rice fields.
 Passing the Bac Yen Mountain top, through Chen Pass to the largest “maize” and “manioc” forest, we arrive at Son La plateau.

 After lunch in Son La town, we will visit the former French Prison and provincial museum.
 We have more mountain passes to challenge us, such as Son La, Chieng Pac, and Pha Din.
 You will enjoy the beautiful landscape on your way from Son La to Lai Chau town.
 The afternoon will provide free time to climb over the top of the Pha Din Pass – known as the interface between Heaven and Earth.
 Pha Din forms a natural border between Son La and Dien Bien Phu, the site of the decisive battle in Vietnam’s struggle for independence in 1954.
-Then we take time to travel to Tuan Giao to view the sunset.
+Then we take the time to travel to Tuan Giao to view the sunset.

 Day 6: Tuan Giao – Sin Ho.
 150 km, ~5 hrs.

 Today we continue venturing into northern Vietnam with the 98ksm remainder of the historical Highway 6.
 The road is rough, but the scenery is unbelievably beautiful and magnificent with the 7 tall passes cutting through steep mountain along the Da River flowing around the foot of the passes, which you can’t find anywhere else in the Northwest route.
 Moreover, part of the pleasure of travelling by motorbike in this region is the simple joy of the friendly smiles and greetings of the local people, which make the hardship all worthwhile.
-Along the way, we stop to visit the Black Thai, Kho Mu, Lu, Black H’mong, Green H’mong and White H’mong, just some of the many hill tribe groups and discover their simple lifestyles and colourful cultures.
+Along the way, we stop to visit the Black Thai, Kho Mu, Lu, Black H’mong, Green H’mong, and White H’mong, just some of the many hill tribe groups, and discover their simple lifestyles and colourful cultures.

 Day 7: Sin Ho – Lai Chau.
 110-170 km, ~4-5 hrs.